Earthquakes, tornadoes, tsunami – what’s happening to the world?

 So what can be done to help these symptoms?

 Stress affects your memory function.

 Here are a few simple strategies to try if you are feeling under pressure.

 When Stress Affects Your Memory.

-- Take a deep breath and exhale slowly; do this three times and concentrate of physically relaxing
+- Take a deep breath and exhale slowly; do this three times and concentrate on physically relaxing

 - Step away from whatever it is that you are doing.
 Stretch your arms forwards, to the sides; clasp your hands behind your back and pull your shoulders back.
 Breathe deeply.

-- Get physical: walking, jogging, swimming or wii will all help your body ‘get back in tune’.
+- Get physical: walking, jogging, swimming, gardening or other activities you enjoy will all help your body ‘get back in tune’.

 - Be determined NOT to multi-task – one thing at a time is all that you can expect when you are under stress.